VoHaiDung/ag-news-text-classification/README.md

 ## Dataset

-The AG News dataset is a widely used benchmark for topic classification in natural language processing.
-It consists of news articles collected from over 2,000 news sources by ComeToMyHead during more than one year of activity.
-The dataset is organized into four topic categories:
+The **AG News** dataset, introduced by **Xiang Zhang, Junbo Zhao, and Yann LeCun in 2015**, is a well-established benchmark corpus for topic classification in natural language processing (NLP).
+It was curated as part of the **ComeToMyHead** academic project and consists of news articles collected from over 2,000 news sources over a period exceeding one year.

+The dataset is organized into four high-level topical categories:

 - **World**
 - **Sports**
 - **Business**
 - **Science/Technology**

-Each sample includes a short title and description of a news article, serving as input text for classification.
-The dataset is balanced across classes and is pre-split into:
+Each instance comprises a concise **title** and **description** of a news article, together forming the input text for classification.
+This design supports both short-form and long-form input handling, making it particularly well-suited for evaluating models such as **DeBERTa-v3**, **Longformer**, and those fine-tuned via **LoRA (Low-Rank Adaptation)** for efficient long-sequence modeling.

+The dataset is **balanced across categories** and comes with a predefined split:

 - **Training set**: 120,000 samples (30,000 per class)
 - **Test set**: 7,600 samples (1,900 per class)

+AG News captures various real-world challenges in text classification, including:

+- **Semantic ambiguity across topic boundaries**
+- **Domain overlap and concept drift**
+- **Stylistic variation and differences in textual length**

-This dataset presents several challenges common to real-world NLP tasks, including class ambiguity, domain overlap, and varied writing styles.
-It is available via the [Hugging Face Datasets library](https://huggingface.co/datasets/ag_news), the [TorchText loader](https://pytorch.org/text/stable/datasets.html#AG_NEWS), and the [original CSV source](http://www.di.unipi.it/~gulli/AG_corpus_of_news_articles.html), and supports immediate use with PyTorch and TensorFlow pipelines.
+The dataset is publicly available via the [Hugging Face Datasets library](https://huggingface.co/datasets/ag_news), [TorchText loader](https://pytorch.org/text/stable/datasets.html#AG_NEWS), and the [original CSV source](http://www.di.unipi.it/~gulli/AG_corpus_of_news_articles.html), making it readily integrable with **PyTorch** and **TensorFlow** pipelines.

 ## Installation